-"[Professor Krauthamer's] particular angle on the concept and how she presents the information is really quite interesting," said Craig Langlois, Berkshire Museum's Education and Public Program Manager. "[Her presentation] fits the museum model, as it's based very much in a visual narrative that's tied in with historical context."
+"[Professor Krauthamer's] particular angle on the concept and how she presents the information is really quite interesting," said Craig Langlois, Berkshire Museum's Education and Public Program Manager.

 Krauthamer began studying slavery and emancipation after receiving her PhD from Princeton in 2000.
 But she became fascinated with photography from that era when she stumbled across a wanted notice from 1863.
 The notice showed a photograph of an enslaved woman named Dolly who had run away.
 It provided a detailed description of Dolly's face, teeth and mannerisms and suggested that she had been swept off by a white suitor.